MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2026

+- Symmetry in language statistics shapes the geometry of model representations. [[paper]](https://arxiv.org/abs/2602.15029)
+  - Dhruva Karkada, Daniel J. Korchinski, Andres Nava, Matthieu Wyart, Yasaman Bahri.
+  - Key Word: Representational Manifolds; Statistical Symmetry.
+  - <details><summary>Digest</summary> This paper investigates how the geometric structure of neural network representations is fundamentally shaped by symmetries found in the underlying statistics of training data.
+By examining low-order token correlations in sequences—such as language or spatial trajectories—the authors demonstrate that these statistical symmetries drive the emergence of specific manifold structures, such as circles for cyclical concepts.
+Through the introduction of a continuous latent variable model, the study provides a mathematical explanation for how representational geometry arises as a collective phenomenon across many words, suggesting that these structural properties are a result of data-driven incentives rather than specific model architectures or tasks.

 - Learning a Generative Meta-Model of LLM Activations. [[paper]](https://arxiv.org/abs/2602.06964)
   - Grace Luo, Jiahai Feng, Trevor Darrell, Alec Radford, Jacob Steinhardt.
   - Key Word: Diffusion Model; LLM Activations; Interpretability.